mikeizbicki/lab-transactions/README.md

 > **NOTE:**
 > The `psql` command above is running directly on the lambda server and not inside the container.
+> The long url passed into `psql` tells psql how to connect to the database inside the container.
-> Previously, we have been running inside the container using a command like
+> Previously, this we were running psql inside the container using a command like
 > ```
 > $ docker-compose exec pg psql
 > ```
+> This `psql` incantation runs inside the container (because of `docker-compose exec pg`), and so the url is not needed.
-> These two commands are essentially equivalent.
+> Both of rhese two commands are essentially equivalent.
-> All of your SQL commands will have the exact same effects no matter how you get inside of psql.
+> All of the SQL commands you run from inside `psql` will have the exact same effects no matter how you get inside of `psql`.

 ### The Schema

-The most important file in any project working with databases is the `.sql` file containing the schema (i.e. CREATE TABLE commands).
+The most important file in any project working with databases is the `.sql` file containing the schema.
 This project's schema is stored in `services/pg/sql/ledger-pg.sql`.
+The `Dockerfile` automatically loads this sql file into the database when the database first starts.

-Let's take a look at it:
+Let's take a look at the contents:
 ```
 $ cat sql/ledger-pg.sql
 CREATE TABLE accounts (